- What is the Surrey Nature Explorer Passport?

 The Surrey Nature Explorer Passport is a bit like a real passport that you can use to collect stickers for completing fun nature challenges.
-The passport runs from mid-July to October and is aimed at explorers aged 4-12.
+The passport runs until Saturday 6 November and is aimed at explorers aged 4-12.

 To put your explorer skills to the test we have created 15 challenges, fun and creative activities that you can complete at your own pace.
 Some of the activities are super easy while others will take a bit more time.
 You should be able to complete each challenge regardless of your age and can choose to write, draw, or video about your activities.

 Passports and activity sheets will be ready for pick up at Surrey libraries once the scheme is launched, so keep an eye out for the official launch date!
 Launch date to follow.

 How does it work?

 Complete six different activities to become a fully certified Surrey Nature Explorer.
 All the activities have a connection to nature and our amazing libraries.

 To start your adventure, you will need to do the following: